emmanueltouzery/blog/posts/2018-12-08-typescript-tuple-types-mapped-types-typeprog.md

 'General_Language' | 'Map_InitialLongitude' | 'Map_InitialLatitude'
 ```

 So the parameter of the function must be of this or-type.
-And the function
+Notice that we didn't say `fetchSetting(key: keyof SettingKey)`{.typescript},
+but instead we defined a generic type `K extends keyof SettingKey`{.typescript}.
+Because we went the extra mile, we can now talk about the precise type which
+was used by the caller.
+That type could be for instance `'General_Language'`{.typescript},
+which is more precise than the whole or-type.
+And we now have a name for
+that type, we've captured it and so we can talk about that type also in the
+return type of the function.

-returns a promise of `SettingKey[K]`.
+The function returns a promise of `SettingKey[K]`.
 This is a lookup type.
 And again, at
 compile time, there will be substitution.
 But the important thing is that we capture `K`.
 So the function parameter takes a key, but the type it will return will depend
 on _which_ is that key...
 That means that: